[Updated on January 16, 2023 with screenshots from TurboTax for 2022 tax filing.]

 If you use other tax software, please read:

 If you’re looking for a guide on doing taxes on RSU sales, please read Restricted Stock Units (RSU) and TurboTax: Net Issuance.

 When to Report

-Before you begin, be sure to understand when you need to report when you have ESPP.
-You report when you sell the shares.
-If you only bought shares under ESPP but you didn’t sell during the tax year, there’s nothing to report yet.
+Before you begin, be sure to understand when you need to report.
+You report when you sell the shares you bought under your ESPP.
+If you only bought shares but you didn’t sell during the tax year, there’s nothing to report yet.

 Let’s use this example:

 You bought 1,000 shares under your ESPP on 9/30/20xx.
 The closing price on the purchase date was $12 per share.
 The closing price on the grant date six months before was $10 per share.
 You bought at $8.50 per share with the discount.

 You would write down:

 |Market Price on the Grant Date||$10 per share|

 |Market Price on the Purchase Date||$12 per share|